 As usual, what doesn't get said is telling.
 In a report that gets down to dihedral angles not a single word is given that speaks to any possibility of converting the plane to a car.
 Apparently the reader should simply intuit that somehow the wings, tail, and propeller are detachable when it flies.
 Or should I say if it flies.
 Flight never mentions flight; the press release uses conditionals: "is designed to leave the surface;" "will drive the autoplane."

 Did it ever fly?
 Patrick J. Gyger, in his comprehensive book Flying Cars, wrote that it was "capable of making only short hops."
 All other sources I've seen use the same terminology, "short hops."
 Is that flight?
-An even better question is whether the Autoplane was ever driven as a car.
-I can't answer that because I've never come across any reference that addresses its car mode.
-My guess, therefore, is no. Articles about the craft kept appearing for months and any successes would have been trumpeted by a company that loved to brag about itself.
+Doesn't really matter.
+Rick Leisenring, the Curator of the Curtiss Museum in Hammondsport, New York, says they have no documentation that it ever lifted off the ground at all.
+Worse, it also never seemed to have taxied, so that knocks out the car half.
+Articles about the craft kept appearing for months and any successes would have been trumpeted by a company that loved to brag about itself.
 With the U.S. entering World War I just two months after the Exhibition, there probably wasn't time for serious testing before all civilian applications were abandoned for military ones.

 The Curtiss Autoplane is mostly important because it brought the notion of a flying car into tangible form, tantalizing the public with promises that both ultra-modern technologies would merge into an all-purpose vehicle.
 Illustrated World, a magazine that later was folded into Popular Mechanix, ran the first article on flying cars in its April 1917 issue, C. H. Claudy's "Aero-Auto-Craft: The Car of the Future."
 He started off by writing, "The aeroautocraft of the future will roll on the road, cleave through the water, fly through the air.
 Its owner will start from his garage or hangar, travel streets or roads at will, cross streams or lakes that lie in his path, rise in the air and fly over a hill, a valley, or woods, to another road, all at his pleasure."